 Remember the practical 2-3 year rule.
 Bankruptcy deserves serious consideration if you cannot realistically pay off your debt within this period.
 The bankruptcy system exists as a legal tool designed to help honest individuals regain financial stability when debt becomes unmanageable.

 Chapter 7 offers powerful relief for most unsecured debts like credit cards and medical bills, though certain obligations such as child support, alimony, and most student loans remain.
 Before making your decision, weigh all factors including filing costs, attorney fees, credit score impact, and recovery timeline.
-Many people see credit score improvements within 12-18 months after discharge, despite the bankruptcy remaining on their report for 10 years.
+Credit recovery after bankruptcy varies by person, and no particular score improvement or timeline can be guaranteed.

 Beyond financial metrics, consider the emotional and mental toll of overwhelming debt.
 Studies show significant improvements in both mental and physical health once debt relief is achieved.
 This psychological benefit often proves equally valuable as the financial fresh start Chapter 7 provides.